h8d13/TERCES/README.md

 Encrypts/Decrypts secrets using your security key's `hmac-secret` extension `AES-256-GCM`.

+In case your distro doesn't package directly:

 - [KEKeys/](./KEKeys/README.md) - Setup helpers for `pam-u2f` to build from source latest version.

-> Helps you integrate with system + generate initial mappings.
+> Helps you integrate with system.

 ## Usage 🤫